 Thousands of people are constantly paying for expensive data plans, without even using it.
 If this describes you, I’d advise you to consider switching to prepaid.

-Do not be afraid of using coupons as much as you can.
+Do not be afraid of using coupons and deals like Subway Sub of the Day as much as you can.
 Couponing is a great way to save on everyday expenses.

 People will sometimes call you cheap for doing so, but who cares for their opinion?